SeldonIO/seldon-core/docs-gb/kubernetes/hpa-rps-autoscaling.md

 $$\texttt{targetReplicas} = \frac{\texttt{infer\_rps}}{\texttt{thresholdPerReplicaRPS}}$$

 {% hint style="info" %}
-Attempting other target types will not work under the current Seldon Core v2 setup, because they use the number of active Pods associated with the Model CR (i.e. the associated Server pods) in the `targetReplicas` computation.
+Attempting other target types does not work under the current Seldon Core 2 setup, because they use the number of active Pods associated with the Model CR (i.e. the associated Server pods) in the `targetReplicas` computation.
 However, this also means that this set of pods becomes "owned" by the Model HPA.
 Once a pod is owned by a given HPA it is not available for other HPAs to use,